My Whoodle

 We understand that most families are several states away and logistics can be difficult or just outright not possible, this is the best option.
 We can arrange either ground transportation for closer states or air transportation via a flight nanny, which ever is available based on your location and the schedule of our nannies.
 If your puppy is flying with a nanny, this price will consist of travel expense and plane ticket plus $200-400 depending on the length of the flight (for that nannies time.)

-If a flight nanny is available, this person will sit on the airplane with the puppy.
+If a flight nanny is available, this person will sit on the airplane with your puppy.
 They will be there with the puppy the entire time during flight.
 You must be able to meet the nanny at your nearest airport to pick up your puppy with this option.

 We are open to international deliver where possible with special arrangement, Canada families may meet our flight nannies at the U.S. border.